aa-it-vasa/IOT2023-labs/lab3_instructions.md

    Configured Nucleus to deploy aws.greengrass.Cli component Successfully set up Nucleus as a system service
    ```
+   **Note:** If you get an error message about `<username> is not authorized to perform: iam:PassRole` then check that you are in the Frankfurt region (eu-central-1) in the console and in your command.
 10. Press _View core devices_ to return to the list.
 Your device should now be visible in the list and its status should be _Healthy_.

 ## Create Things